 These are the medications that I take daily.
 Quite an “achievement” for someone who never even liked to take Tylenol.

-PLEASE NOTE THAT THIS LIST OF MEDICATIONS IS FOR INFORMATION PURPOSES ONLY AND IS NOT BE TAKEN AS A RECOMMENDATION FOR ANY FOR OF TREATMENT.
+PLEASE NOTE THAT THIS LIST OF MEDICATIONS IS FOR INFORMATION PURPOSES ONLY AND IS NOT BE TAKEN AS A RECOMMENDATION FOR ANY FORM OF TREATMENT.
 THE ONLY PERSON THAT CAN RECOMMEND AND PRESCRIBE MEDICATION FOR YOUR INDIVIDUAL CASE IS YOUR DOCTOR.
 PLEASE CONSULT WITH THEM BEFORE CHANGING ANY MEDICATIONS IN YOUR REPETOIR

 Lasix 200mg as needed – Lasix is a loop diuretic (water pill) that prevents your body from absorbing too much salt, allowing the salt to instead be passed in your urine.
 Lasix treats fluid retention (edema) in people with congestive heart failure, liver disease, or a kidney disorder such as nephrotic syndrome.
 This medication is also used to treat high blood pressure (hypertension).